-Rin's architectural sketches initially caught my attention through our sketchbook section on DA.
+Rin's architectural sketches initially caught my attention right here on DA.
 Her line work is simply gorgeous, paying close attention to all of the little details and shadows within the buildings.
 Typically, she uses a black ballpoint pen, although her instagram uploads also incorporate watercolors into the mix.

 Currently majoring in fashion design, Rin says that she's been fascinated with architecture and symmetry since she was a kid but just recently started drawing them more and more after her "postcard project".
 Rin explains, "During that project, I sent out scenery postcards to people all around the world with my Merlion drawing behind it.
 Some people have sent back postcards with architecture from their countries, so I started to do research about their history, architecture elements, etc."